 The Attorney General's rates (also referred to as AG's Rates or Attorney's rates) are rates set by the Attorney General payable to legal representatives (solicitors, Junior and Senior Counsel) engaged by and on behalf of Government departments and agencies and public officials.

-On 29 July 2020, the Australian Bureau of Statistics announced the annual inflation rate fell over the year to 30 June 2020.
-Accordingly, the Attorney General decided the AG’s rates would remain fixed at the rates announced on 1 August 2019.
-The AG’s rates will be reviewed mid-August 2021.
+On 29 July 2020, the Australian Bureau of Statistics announced the annual inflation rate rose over the year to 30 June 2021.
+Accordingly, the Attorney General decided the AG’s rates would increase to the rates announced on 1 August 2021.
+The AG’s rates will be reviewed mid-August 2022.

 The above rates include all overheads, secretarial, legal and administrative assistance but not out of pocket disbursements.
 The rates are GST exclusive.

 The daily maximum for Solicitors and Senior Counsel is based on a 10 hour day.